Ashyni/mpv-scripts/README.md

 - New cropping meta are validate with a known list of aspect ratio and `new_known_ratio_timer`, and without the list with `new_fallback_timer`.
 - Correction of random metadata to an already trusted one, this mostly help to get a fast aspect ratio change with dark/ambiguous scene.
 - Support asymmetric offset (Re-center video).
-- Auto adjust black threshold (cropdetect=limit).
+- Auto adjust black threshold (cropdetect=limit, max is define by the option `detect_limit`).
 - Handle seeking/loading and speed from 0.5 to 100.
 - Option to prevent aspect ratio change during a certain time (in scene changing back and forth in less than X seconds).
-- Allow deviation of continuous data required to approve new meta.
+- Allows the segmentation of normally continuous data required to approve a new metadata (option `deviation`).

 ## Shortcut